 Excessive bruising or bleeding

-Bone marrow aspiration and biopsy check for problems with the production of blood cells.
+Bone marrow aspiration and biopsy.
+These are done to check for problems with the production of blood cells.
 With a bone marrow aspiration, a needle is inserted into a bone to collect a sample of the bone marrow fluid and cells.
 With a bone marrow biopsy, a needle is inserted into a bone to collect a small sample of bone marrow tissue.
 The tests can be done separately.
-But, they are often done together.
+But they are often done together.

-Treatment depends on the severity of your child’s symptoms.
-In mild to moderate cases, your child will likely need regular visits with the doctor for routine checkups and blood tests.
+Treatment depends on the severity of your child’s symptoms and the possible cause.
+In mild to moderate cases, your child will likely need regular visits with the healthcare provider for routine checkups and blood tests.
 In severe cases, hospital care is needed.
 Treatment for aplastic anemia can include:

 Blood transfusions.
 These are needed when your child’s blood cell count is too low.
 Transfusions of RBCs and platelets are common.
 It is rare for WBCs to be transfused.

-Immunosuppressants.
-In some cases, a problem with the immune system is responsible for destroying (or injuring) the blood cells.
-Certain medicines are given to decrease the activity of the immune system.
+Immunosuppressant medicines.
+In some cases, a problem with the immune system is responsible for injuring or destroying the blood cells.
+These medicines are given to reduce the strength of the body’s immune system.

-Other medications.
-These can include growth factors or antibiotics.
-Growth factors help the body make more blood cells.
-Antibiotics help fight infections.
+Other medicines.
+These can include growth factors to help the body make more blood cells and antibiotics to help fight infections.

 Bone marrow transplant.
-In rare cases, this treatment is done if the body can’t make enough healthy blood cells.
+In rare cases, this procedure is done if the body can’t make enough healthy blood cells.
 It replaces diseased bone marrow cells with healthy cells from a matched donor.

 Children with severe aplastic anemia will need ongoing treatment and supportive care.
-Work closely with your child’s doctor to learn how to help your child.
+Work closely with your child’s provider to learn how to help your child.

-A positive outlook helps while supporting your child.
-Consider counseling, which can help you and your child deal with any worries or concerns.
+It’s helpful to keep a positive outlook while supporting your child.
+Think about going for counseling.
+This can help you and your child deal with any worries or concerns.
 And seek help from family, friends, community resources, or support groups.
 Many hospitals also have child life programs, which are designed to help children cope with their condition.
 A hospital social worker can also answer questions and refer you to other supportive services, if needed.
 The more you learn about your child’s condition and its treatments, the more in control you may feel.